365 Days of Art

 Result Summary

-The key outcome was the finding that motivation and complex engagement are fundamentally reliant on physiological and foundational stability.
-The data showed a direct connection between an individual’s non-optimal state (e.g., being "out of homeostasis" or experiencing dysregulation) and a resulting decline in the quality of creative output and engagement.
+What emerged over 365 days was a clear and consistent finding: motivation and complex engagement are not primarily a matter of willpower.
+They are fundamentally dependent on physiological and foundational stability.
+The data revealed a direct relationship between a non-optimal internal state — whether dysregulation, fatigue, anxiety, or being "out of homeostasis" — and a measurable decline in both the quality of creative output and the desire to engage.

 "Happiness is not something ready made; it comes from your own actions."